o-ran-sc/sim-a1-interface/docs/callout-server.rst

 API Documentation
 =================

-The O-RAN SC external server is an extension for Near-RealTime RIC simulator.
-It creates an external web server building RESTful API.
-It is capable of recieving Rest calls from the northbound simulator version STD_2.0.0 and responses back to it.

-The details of API definitions are being explained below:

-See `Callout server API <./EXT_SRV_api.html>`_ for full details of the API.

-The API is also described in YAML:
+The O-RAN SC external call-out server allows behavioral extensions to be added to the A1 Simulator.
+It creates an external call-out server, which provides a RESTful API.
+A1 Policy operations, for some A1 Policy Types, can then be redirected to the external call-out server, supporting supplemental simulator behavior for those A1 Policy Types.

+**Note:** call-out server functionality is only available for *'STD_2.0.0'* version simulators.

+The external call-out server exposes a 'Callout server API' REST API.
+This internal API is invoked directly by the A1 Simulator, and is not intended to be used by any other client.
+The 'Callout Server API' is documented in `Callout Server API (HTML)<./EXT_SRV_api.html>`_ and in OpenAPI YAML format:

 .. csv-table::
    :header: "API name", "|yaml-icon|"